renatodinizc/am4zon/README.md

 # Am4zon
 The Am4zon project is in essence a clone website from the original Amazon®.

-This is the first of a two-part project, consisting of a book retail store and a payment platform which will handles all processing and buyer authentication related functionality via API RESTful.

-In the Am4zon platform, users can easyly access all books by genre and author, search through our entire database via the menu search box and access book collections tailored by our specialists.
+In the Am4zon platform, users can easily access all books by genre and author, search through our entire database via the menu search box and access book collections tailored by our specialists.